NebelToast/pokemon-icat/README.md

 - `$HOME/.zprofile`
 - `$HOME/.zshrc`
 - `$HOME/.config/fish/config.fish`
+Some users reported that a reboot was necessary for the program to function correctly.

 Moreover, by default this will download every Pokémon with an upscaling factor of the original image of `3`, but if you want to change this behaviour run the last command with the option `--upscale <FACTOR>`, for example: